ShaharBand/fluxly/docs/getting-started.md

 ## 2. Define a Workflow Input

 Workflows use **typed inputs** with Pydantic for validation.
-This allows your CLI commands to be auto-generated with **type hints, defaults, and descriptions**.
+Annotate fields with descriptions and constraints to improve CLI help and validation.

-!!! code "Workflow Input Example"
+!!! code "Workflow Input Example (with descriptions and validations)"
     ```python
+    from typing import Annotated

+    from pydantic import Field
     from fluxcli.workflow import WorkflowInput

     class MyWorkflowInput(WorkflowInput):
+        message: Annotated[str, Field(min_length=1, max_length=100, description="Message to print")]
-        message: str = "Hello, FluxCLI!"
+            = "Hello, FluxCLI!"
+        repeat: Annotated[int, Field(ge=1, le=10, description="How many times to repeat")]
-        repeat: int = 3
+            = 3
     ```

 ---